 ‘quick-witted, experienced advocate and horseracing expert'

-Legal 500 Directory 2013/14/London Bar - Media, Entertainment and Sport and also Professional discipline and regulatory law (including police law) - Leading Junior.
+Legal 500 Directory 2013/14/Media, Entertainment and Sport and also Professional discipline and regulatory law (including police law) - Leading Junior.

 - Bristol University (Philosophy BA, First, Miller Barstow Prize).